Last Updated: This policy statement is effective as of 05/14/2021.

 - Testimonial: DMI posts customer testimonials, which may contain Personal Data, on DMI websites.
-DMI obtains User consent via email prior to posting the testimonial in order to post the users name along with the testimonial.
+DMI obtains User consent via email prior to posting any testimonial in order to post the User’s name along with the testimonial.

 - DMI as Services and Solutions Provider: DMI may obtain various types of Personal Data about Users.
 This may include:

 - Contact information (points of contact), addresses, phone and fax numbers, and email addresses